Vancouver International Centre for Contemporary Asian Art

 Parumveer Walia (b.
 Chandigarh, India) is an artist and writer working in photography and expanded media examining the turmoil and tenderness of being the Other and occupying the social periphery.
 Walia is pursuing a Bachelor in Fine Arts at the Emily Carr University of Art and Design with a minor in Curatorial Studies.
 Recent exhibitions include the BINNAR Arts Festival in Portugal and Gallery 881 in Canada.
 He is a Guest Lecturer with the London Drawing Group and their Feminist Lecture Program.
 Walia’s writing has been published in the photo book ‘Photology’ and he is a writer and editor with Woo magazine.
 In 2023, he was the recipient of the Emily Carr University Achievement Scholarship.

-This program is generously supported by the Sector Innovation Grant from the Canada Council for the Arts and the Regional Cultural Project Grant from Metro Vancouver.
+This program is generously supported by the Sector Innovation Grant from the Canada Council for the Arts, Regional Cultural Project Grant from Metro Vancouver and SFU’s David Lam Center.

 ______________________________________________________________________________________________________